syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 Dim presentationDocument As IPresentation = Presentation.Create()

-'Adds a slide to the PowerPoint presentation
+'Adds a slide to the PowerPoint Presentation

 Dim slide As ISlide = presentationDocument.Slides.Add(SlideLayoutType.Blank)

-'Saves the presentation to the file system.
+'Saves the Presentation to the file system.

 presentationDocument.Save("Sample.pptx")

-'Closes the presentation instance
+'Closes the Presentation instance

 presentationDocument.Close()